Locally solid convergences and order continuity of positive operators: Order continuity of homomorphisms

 In this section $F$ is an Archimedean vector lattice.
 Recall that an order closed ideal is called a \emph{band}.
 Intersection of any collection of bands is a band.
 For any $G\subset F$ its disjoint complement $G^{d}$ is a band, and conversely, $E\subset F$ is a band iff $E=E^{dd}$.
 In fact, $G^{dd}$ is the band generated by $G\subset F$ (see \cite[Theorem 1.39]{ab}).
 Note that $\left(G\cup G^{d}\right)^{d}=\left\{0_{F}\right\}$, from where $\left(G\cup G^{d}\right)^{dd}=F$.
 If $e\in F_{+}$ is such that $\left\{e\right\}^{dd}=F$ (or equivalently $\left\{e\right\}^{d}=\left\{0_{F}\right\}$), we will call it a \emph{weak unit}.

 We now start studying the \emph{unbounded order (uo)} convergence, i.e. the unbounded modification of the order convergence.
 It is easy to see that uo convergence is weaker than the order convergence, but is still Hausdorff, and of course it is locally solid linear.
 Also, a net order converges iff it uo converges and is eventually order bounded.
-We get the following corollary of Proposition \ref{ocls5} and Proposition \ref{umb}.
+We get the following corollary of Proposition \ref{umb} and Proposition \ref{ocls5}.

-\begin{corollary}[cf. \cite{lc}] For a net $\left(f_{\alpha}\right)_{\alpha\in A}\subset F_{+}$ the set $H=\left\{h\in F,~ \left|h\right|\wedge f_{\alpha}\xrightarrow[]{o} 0_{F}\right\}$ is a band.
+\begin{corollary}[cf. \cite{lc}] For a net $\left(f_{\alpha}\right)_{\alpha\in A}\subset F_{+}$ the set $H=\left\{h\in F:~ \left|h\right|\wedge f_{\alpha}\xrightarrow[]{o} 0_{F}\right\}$ is a band.
 If $e\in F_{+}$ is a weak unit in $F$, then $f_{\alpha}\xrightarrow[]{uo} 0_{F}$ iff $e \wedge f_{\alpha}\xrightarrow[]{o} 0_{F}$. \end{corollary}

-Recall that a linear operator $T:F\to E$ between vector lattices is called \emph{homomorphism} if it preserves the lattice operations (equivalently if $T\left|f\right|=\left|Tf\right|$, for every $f\in F$).
+Recall that an operator $T:F\to E$ between vector lattices is called a \emph{homomorphism} if it preserves the lattice operations (equivalently if $T\left|f\right|=\left|Tf\right|$, for every $f\in F$).
 It is easy to see that every homomorphism is positive.
+The equivalence of the conditions (iii) and (v) in the following theorem were very recently proven in \cite{tag} using a different method.
+For other equivalent conditions see \cite[Theorem 3.10]{erz}.